Ulrich Schnaft

-Ulrich Schnaft (born 1923) was a German Waffen-SS man and World War II veteran, who immigrated to Israel in 1949 by posing as a Jew, served in the Israeli Army, and was later convicted of spying for Egypt.
+Ulrich Schnaft (1923-2013) was a German Waffen-SS man and World War II veteran, who immigrated to Israel in 1949 by posing as a Jew, served in the Israeli Army, and was later convicted of spying for Egypt.

 Early life and World War II service

 Ulrich Schnaft was born in Königsberg, Germany, in 1923, the son of a single mother.
 His mother placed him in an orphanage, and he was later adopted by a German family.
 He attended a vocational school and was trained as a mechanical technician, graduating in 1941, during World War II.
 He then enlisted in the German Army and joined the Waffen-SS.
 He was deployed to the Russian front.
 He was wounded and taken to a hospital in Germany.
 After recuperating, he was sent to Yugoslavia and later Italy.
 In late 1944, while fighting in Italy, he was taken prisoner by the US Army near the Po River.
 He remained in a POW camp until mid-1947.
 His captors released him after finding no evidence he had committed war crimes.